TheBlueDotGame/The-Accountant/README.md

 The Computantis is a backbone service for creating secure, reliable and performant solutions for transaction exchange and Byzantine fault-tolerant systems.

+### Problems it solves

+- The main problem Computantis solves is offering cheaper to run and less cumbersome solutions for cryptocurrency and distributed state machines.

+- Today distributed state machines and cryptocurrency systems are complicated.
+Computantis offers the core functionality that can be easily extended.

+- Proof of work hashing is computationally expensive and slow, proof of stake restricts participants and requires additional protocols that decide who will forge the block.
+Computantis is performant and can run without expensive GPUs and super servers, and doesn't require the decision-making protocol which saves on computation and improves security and clarity.

+- Gossip about gossip protocol offers better robustness against connection failures and doesn't require a direct connection between nodes to transfer transactions.

+- DAG vertex creation and validation is much faster than the blockchain forging process and gives an almost instant response in balance checking.

+- DAG can be truncated, it saves response time, graph traversal time and double spending validation process.

+- The Computantis is a fun project that can be improved.
+Now transfers more than 200 transactions per second compared to ETC with less than 20 transactions per second and BTC with less than 10 transactions per second.

 ### Services and tools